Preconnect to external domains

 add_filter( 'rocket_preconnect_external_domain_elements',function( $elements ){

-$elements[] = 'img'; return $elements; });
+$elements[] = 'img';

 Exclude elements from this optimization

 You can use this snippet to exclude HTML elements from this optimization.
-You can target elements by using any attribute or value of the HTML tag:
+You can target elements using any attribute or value of the HTML tag:

 add_filter( 'preconnect_external_domain_exclusions', function( $exclusion_patterns ) {

-$exclusion_patterns[] = 'async'; return $exclusion_patterns; });
+$exclusion_patterns[] = 'async';

-Replace preconnect with prefetch
+Replace prefetch with preconnect

-add_filter( ‘rocket_preconnect_external_domains_use_prefetch’, '__return_true' );
+add_filter( 'rocket_preconnect_external_domains_use_prefetch', '__return_false' );

 Here's how you can add snippets to your site.